KikiBerg/django-blog/COMMANDS.md

 --------
 ### Part 13: Base template and homepage
-In these text-based steps, we will:
+In these steps, we will:

 Create a base.html template for all subsequent templates to inherit from.
 Create an index.html template for our existing view listing all posts.